Capacitive Coupling Causes, Effects, Uses, Examples

 As I told you capacitive coupling may happen accidentally or manually created.

 1. When two current-carrying conductors are placed at a very minimum distance.
-A capacitance effect may occur between those two wires that can cause to pass the electric current from one conductor to another conductor due to this capacitive effect.
+A capacitance effect may occur between those two wires or conductors that can cause to pass an electric current from one conductor to another conductor due to this capacitive effect.

 2. Capacitive coupling due to the Parasitic Capacitive effect is also may happen accidentally.